As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-Best For: High-strength emergency repairs
+Best For: Heavy-duty shelter, lashing, and repairs

 Check Latest Price on Amazon